New cluster at Westlite Woodlands dormitory room with 5 COVID-19 cases 'likely' reinfections

 READ: Measures put in place at Westlite Woodlands dormitory after 17 recovered workers test positive for COVID-19 again

-The five men are part of 24 recovered workers who have been found to be positive for the coronavirus as part of a special testing operation for residents in the Westlite Woodlands dormitory.
+The five men are part of 24 recovered workers who have been found to be positive for the coronavirus as part of special testing operations for residents in the Westlite Woodlands dormitory.

 The tests were done as part of investigations into Case 62181, who tested positive for COVID-19 on Apr 19, MOH said in its nightly COVID-19 update.

-The cases were immediately isolated and conveyed to the National Centre for Infectious Diseases after their positive tests, MOH said.
+The cases were immediately isolated and taken to the National Centre for Infectious Diseases, MOH said.

 The ministry said that 11 of the 24 cases have been assessed to be shedding virus fragments, two of them are negative upon retesting, while the remaining six cases are pending assessment by an expert panel.